gaoyi/SlicerBigImage/README.md

 "Brightfield WSI")

 ### Large whole slide image viewing
-Swith to the "SlicerScopeViewer" module in the SlicerScope category.
+Swith to the "BigImageViewer" module in the BigImage category.
 As shown in the module panel, select the WSI file to view in the "Select WSI" box.
 Then click "Load WSI" below.

 ![image](https://user-images.githubusercontent.com/920557/174559913-77ccaee3-5063-4fa5-b562-dd1ad3b24236.png)